cdli-gh/blog/_blog/gsoc20/bibliography/index.md

 ### Dependent Tasks
 List of tasks which need to be co-ordinated with other developers:

-- Handling the bulk export citation interface using bibliography API.
+- :heavy_check_mark: Handling the bulk export citation interface using bibliography API.
 - Changing the publication table view to list of bibliographies using bibliography API.

 ### Tentative timeline